 18 Barton Springs is a natural set of springs just south of the Colorado River in downtown Austin.
 There are four springs that create the "springs" and has been a favorite swimming area for time eternal.
 It is the centerpiece of the 358 acre Zilker Park now the venue for Austin City Limits, a worldwide festival of live music.
 Barton Springs Swimming Pool is 3 acres in size and has a natural limestone and gravel bottom filled with very cold spring water.
-It limited growth to such an extent that most new and proposed development in the SOS jurisdictional area basically stopped - few new homes were built and new commercial properties were all but eliminated.
-The typical new residential subdivisions that were built post-SOS had such low density that the bulk of the new homes offered for sale were unaffordable to all but the wealthiest of Austinites.
+It is home to the endangered Barton Springs Salamander.
+In the 1920s the city dammed Barton Creek just below the springs to create the famous swimming pool.
+In the 1940s the city built the bathhouses that remain in use today.